BeauJoh/thesis/source/11-chapter-3-ode.md

 We added new benchmarks to improve the diversity of the suite, and made a number of modifications aimed at improving the reproducibility and interpretability of results, portability between devices, and flexibility of configuration including problem sizes.
 We report preliminary results for a subset of the enhanced OpenDwarfs suite on a range of platforms consisting of CPU, GPU and MIC devices.

+This chapter presents an extended and enhanced version of the OpenDwarfs OpenCL benchmark suite (ODE), with a strong focus placed on the robustness of applications, curation of additional benchmarks with an increased emphasis on correctness of results and choice of problem size.
+Results and analysis are reported for eight benchmark codes on a diverse set of architectures -- three Intel CPUs, five Nvidia GPUs, six AMD GPUs and a Xeon Phi.
+ODE focuses on adding additional benchmarks to better represent each Dwarf along with supporting a range of 4 problem sizes for each application.
+The rationale for the latter is to survey the range of applications over a diverse set of HPC accelerators across increasing amounts of work, which allows for a deeper analysis of the memory subsystem on each of these devices.
+The corresponding analysis directly addresses the sub-question around: *Does problem size affect the optimality of a dwarf and its suitability for an accelerator type?*

 ##Enhancing the OpenDwarfs Benchmark Suite